5 min read

 As humans, we don’t trust what we don’t know.
 Researchers have called fear of the unknown “the ultimate fear,” suggesting we’d prefer to do a thing...

-As you look at your benefits education strategy ahead of open enrollment, what old standouts seem too important to replace?
+As you review your benefits education strategy, what old standouts seem too important to replace?
 Your strategy probably still includes favorites like benefits booklets, presentations, or flyers.
 Perhaps this year, you’ve decided to host these materials online — but you definitely wouldn’t cut them altogether, right?